Astrowallaby/PaleozoicPC-stuff/readme.md

 for memory devices.

 It's unknown if this driver will work on other 8019 variants, it's only been tested on the 8019AS.

+## DACPOUND.EXE

+### Test your VGA card for "Palette Snow"

+Some people have noticed "snow" in the form of dark/light/colored artifacts appearing on the screen when running their favorite VGA games on original hardware.
+The most likely cause of these affects is "DAC Snow", which is the result of hardware contention between the video output circuitry and the CPU when the palette register contents are updated.
+(Palette cycling is commonly employed in VGA games to perform fade transitions or provide simple pseudo-animation effects.)

+Not all DACs are prone to this, most newer cards employ DACs with "dual-ported" memory that can be accessed and updated at the same time, but on older DACs there can be moments where the output circuitry is blocked from accessing the memory as the CPU writes it, resulting in a small dot or dash on the screen.
+Also, some programs only access the DAC during the vertical refresh period between frames to avoid this problems, so snow may not be apparent even if the card is prone to it.
+But if you've noticed these sort of artifacts when running *certain* games this program may help you verify that there isn't a bigger problem with your system's hardware or software.

+DACPOUND sets up a simple color bar display and drops into a tight loop rolling the palette registers corresponding to a set of grayscale bars near the middle of the screen.
+Video memory is completely untouched during this display, the only thing being exercised is the I/O mapped palette registers.
+Run the program and visually observe if any "snow" is generated; if the only activity visible is the cycling gray bars then your DAC is immune, while random artifacts appearing in the portions of the screen that should be stable indicate your DAC isn't dual ported.
+(Which may be good news, it means your VGA card is otherwise OK.
+DAC snow is completely normal for older cards.)
+Hit ESC to exit.

+This program was written in Microsoft QBasic/QuickBasic, and the .EXE file was compiled with QuickBasic 4.5.
+The interpreted .BAS file may be too slow to generate significant snow unless you have a quite fast computer, but the compiled version generates copius snow even on a 4.77mhz XT-class machine.